BryceVandegrift/hot-plate/Build.md

 #### Optional Parts

-The ICSP header (J2) on the control board is optional if you get your ATTINY84A pre-programmed or use another method to program it besides ICSP.
+The ICSP header (J2) on the control board is optional if you get your ATTINY84A pre-programmed or you use another method to program it besides ICSP.

 #### 3D Printed Parts

 This design also uses 3D printed legs and rings to hold everything up.
 If you don't have a 3D printer then you can use a 3D printing service like JLC3DP.
 You can use almost any material for the legs, but I would recommend just normal PLA plastic.
-You can find the STL file for the legs [here](3d/peg.stl) and the rings [here](3d/ring.stl).
+You can find the STL files for the legs [here](3d/peg.stl) and the rings [here](3d/ring.stl).
+I recommend printing with 0.1mm layer height at 100% infill.
 Also don't worry, the legs and rings will **not** melt or majorly deform despite the heat.

 #### Firmware